-There are three main types of distractions that may affect drivers:
+Three main types of distractions may affect drivers:

-- Manual distractions are those where you move your hands away from the task of controlling the vehicle.
+- Manual distractions are those where you move your hands away from controlling the vehicle.
 Changing the station on the radio or picking up an object from the floor of the car are examples of manual distraction.

 - Visual distractions cause you to look away from the road.
-Turning around to check to your kids in the back seat is a visual distraction.
+Turning around to check on your kids in the back seat is a visual distraction.